 Whether this course is suitable for you then very much depends on how you feel about that!
 In weighing it up you might like to consider that online study may be more suitable than doing the course 'live, in person', as you'll be able to work through the material at a slower pace and revisit it as often as you like.

-I can't decide whether to do the Total Yoga Nidra Foundation 'live, in person', or online.
+I can't decide whether to do the Total Yoga Nidra Immersion Experience 'live, in person', or online.
 Can you help?

 Which course is better very much depends on you, your learning style and your priorities.